Ziberino/Projects/Practice Exam - Excel/README.md

 # Excel Practice Exam
-This might not be a project but there are skills used, in solving the problems, that are important for data analyzation.
+This might not be a project but there are skills used, in solving the problems, that tests the proficiency of the user.

 The practice exam was made by the admins of the Facebook group [Aspiring Data Analysts PH](https://www.facebook.com/groups/1561741717552153/0) in order to help aspiring data analysts.